zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/oda-lab/oda-labguide.md

 ## Test the Basic Flow

-Before doing any further development, let’s test the basic flow to make sure it responds correctly to initial user input.
+Let’s test the basic flow to make sure the skill responds correctly to initial user input.

 1. Open the skill tester by clicking (![](media/test_button.png)) in the bottom of the skill’s left navigation bar.